SD › Best Time to Visit Berlin

 - ITB Berlin – ITB Berlin is the largest travel trade fair in the world, providing a unique opportunity to learn about different places across the globe in one place.
 It features some 10,000 exhibitors from over 180 countries and regions, from city representatives to hotels, airlines, and other tourism-related businesses.

 - St. Patrick’s Day – The Irish National Holiday, officially March 17, is celebrated in a big way in Berlin.
 The St Patrick’s Day Festival features a parade that includes some 5,000 people marching through the streets dressed in green, accompanied by bagpipes and other instruments.
 It also includes a free concert, film screenings and sporting events.
 Many pubs offer live music and Ireland’s national drink, Guinness.
-In 2019, the main events will take place on March 16.

 Berlin in April